CDL Truck Driving Training Near You In CT, MA & RI

 A CDL, or Commercial Driver’s License, is required to drive a commercial motor vehicle, like a tractor-trailer or dump truck.
-Our entry-level driver training programs teach students how to safely operate commercial trucks and tractor-trailers.
+Our entry-level truck driving training programs teach students how to safely operate commercial trucks and tractor-trailers.
 Students also get behind the wheel—first in the training field, and then out on the road—so they can get hands-on training to safely practice their skills with one of our experienced driving instructors.
-At New England Tractor Trailer Training School (NETTTS), we provide training programs in Bridgeport, CT, Somers, CT, Pawtucket, RI, and North Andover, MA.
+At New England Tractor Trailer Training School (NETTTS), we provide truck driving training programs in Bridgeport, CT, Somers, CT, Pawtucket, RI, and North Andover, MA.

 - Financial aid is available to those who qualify